 Experts also recognize that since Florida was behind many other states in legalizing gay marriage, for years Florida same sex couples have been getting married in states where it was legal.
 Considering the average divorce rate, Florida may soon see a bottleneck in same sex divorce cases that have been building up over the past few years.

-Givens Givens Sparks is a Tampa Bay family law firm that handles same sex and LGBT family law issues, including same sex divorce.
+Robert Sparks Attorneys is a Tampa Bay family law firm that handles same sex and LGBT family law issues, including same sex divorce.
 To learn more about how our firm could help you, contact us today at (813) 336-3348.